charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P138 --> P139
 P139["[anchorIsBlackout]"]
 P139 --> P140
-P140["the unusual magnetic properties of the rock here might interfere with our equipment<br/>there are unusual magnetic readings in this cavern and we're concerned about the effects that might have on our equipment"]
+P140["&bull; the unusual magnetic properties of the rock here might interfere with our equipment<br/>&bull; there are unusual magnetic readings in this cavern and we're concerned about the effects that might have on our equipment"]
 P140 --> P141
 P140 --> P144
 P140 --> P149